gespinoza/hants/README.md

 - gdal
 - arcpy

-The two options are equivalent, the only difference is about the underlying library to process the geographic data.
+The two options are equivalent, the only difference is about the underlying library to process the geospatial data.

 ### <a name="gdal_example"></a>Example 1 - GDAL